Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 - Making the stream private
 - It's more fun to build it yourself

 I started to look for different options in the field.
-Most common approach people were using was to setup Media Streaming Server on top of NGinx.
+The most common approach people were using was to setup Media Streaming Server on top of Nginx.
 It seemed a little complex for my needs and I wanted to be able to customize the logic if needed.
-Plus I didn't like the fact it required introducting NGinx.
+Plus I didn't like the fact it required introducing NGinx.
 Then I found this [Node Media Server](https://github.com/illuspas/Node-Media-Server) from GitHub and was sold.
 It was simple to configure and runs on Node.js.

 Node Media Server can do a whole lot of other things as well but I'm concentrating here on a couple its features in particular since I needed it to consume a **single live stream**